Pain Stop MD: Leg & Knee Injury Treatment For Texas Workers & Federal Employees

 - Sprains and strains.
 Ligament sprains and strains occur to both the legs and knees.
 These painful conditions are mostly not serious, but some, like hamstring sprains, may cause workers to miss work for extended periods of time.

 - Broken bones.
 Broken legs can take you off your feet for weeks, meaning you may not be able to work and may begin to feel financially unstable.
 To avoid long-term health problems, broken legs should be treated correctly and early on.

 - Knee cartilage tears.
 When the knee twists unnaturally, people suffer from meniscus tears.
-These injuries cause pain, swelling, stiffness, and a limited range of motion.
+This causes pain, swelling, stiffness, and a limited range of motion.
 Ice and rest are required for meniscus tears, and they may also require pain management, physical therapy, and surgery.